 Worship is what human beings do.
 It comes naturally to us.
 We are wired for adoration, awe, and reverence.
 Even our resistance to it illustrates its significance and attraction.
 Consider the related words-honor, adore, praise, devotion, thanksgiving, love.
 Also consider another related word-idolatry.
 That's a word that invites caution.
 We can worship something that is destructive, and we can worship in a manner that is obsessive or blind.
+Everyone worships.
+Everyone.
+What and how we worship "shapes what we become."

 The worship of God is for its own sake.
 It's not about there being some benefit for yourself or for the world.
 Though there is a benefit.
-We enter into adoration and awe because in doing that we engage what we were created for-our "chief end is to glorify God and enjoy him forever."
+We enter into adoration and awe and in doing that we engage what we were created for-our "chief end is to glorify God and enjoy him forever."
 The payoff is intrinsic and apostolic.
 It is what makes sense of contemplative communities.
 Yet, for most people, contemplative communities are difficult to understand.
 Worship is hard to grasp because our transactional thinking takes us into another pathway.